David Richardson (government official)

-David Richardson (born March 4, 1965) is an American government official who has served as the Senior Official Performing the Duties of FEMA Administrator at the Federal Emergency Management Agency (FEMA) since May 2025.
-Richardson previously served as the Assistant Secretary for the United States Department of Homeland Security's Countering Weapons of Mass Destruction (CWMD), succeeding Mary Ellen Callahan, from January 2025 until taking his current Acting FEMA role.
+David Richardson (born March 4, 1965) is an American government official who served as the Senior Official Performing the Duties of Administrator of the Federal Emergency Management Agency (FEMA) from May to November 2025.
+Richardson previously served as the Assistant Secretary for the United States Department of Homeland Security's Countering Weapons of Mass Destruction (CWMD), succeeding Mary Ellen Callahan, from January 2025 until taking the Acting FEMA role.
 He also previously served as a United States Marine Corps ground combat officer.

 Early life and education

 David Richardson was raised in Waterford, Michigan.
 He graduated from Harding University, a private Christian university tied to the Churches of Christ, with a degree in biology.

 Career

 Richardson is a retired lieutenant colonel and artillery officer with the United States Marine Corps, commanding units in Afghanistan, Iraq, and Africa.
+In October 2007 he was awarded the Bronze Star Medal with "V" device for heroic achievement as a Marine advisor to an Iraqi battalion in Anbar Province from January to August 2006.
 He taught history as a Naval ROTC instructor at George Washington University, strategy at the United States Army Field Artillery School, and was an instructor in the Marine Corps Martial Arts Program.
 In January 2025, Richardson became the assistant secretary for the Department of Homeland Security's Countering Weapons of Mass Destruction Office.